rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 ```
 Here are some other feature ideas:

-- custom `rm` and `mv` commands
+- custom `rename` and `delete` commands
-- nicer file listing with `tree` (hint: use `tree --fromfile .`, and `isatty` to verify that we are only formatting when the output is a terminal)
+- nicer file listing with `tree` (hint: use `tree --fromfile .` to format input from STDIN, and `isatty` to only format when the output is a terminal)

-I'll leave those to you to implement!
+- add some nice help messages

 ### Autocompletions
 Finally, it would be nice to have some autocompletions for our script.
 Completion files are stored in a file with the same name as the function file, except in the `~/.config/fish/completions` directory.